stefanwalther/awesome-qap/README.md

 - [qlik-auth-google](https://github.com/braathen/qlik-auth-google) - Qlik Sense OAuth2 authentication module designed specifically for Google services.
 - [qlikoauth](https://github.com/braathen/qlikoauth) - Demonstration using OAuth 2.0 for QlikView and Qlik Sense integration.
 - [Chrome Security Rule Management](https://github.com/flautrup/ChromeRuleManagement) - Chrome app developed to help the reuse and transfer of rules between Qlik Sense environments.
+- [Using Capability APIs with tickets](https://github.com/mindspank/express-qps-sample) - Example how to use [Express](http://expressjs.com/) to host a page using the Capabilities API from Qlik Sense.

 ## Connectivity